bobdavies2000/OpenCVB/README.md

 **OpenGL_QuadDepth:** *The “QuadDepth” data that is displayed in the upper right image of the output for all the algorithms can also be displayed in OpenGL.
 Each cell is provided to OpenGL as a quad that is always filled with the mean color for the cell.
 In the sequence above the last image is zoomed sufficiently to show that each cell is a rectangle, not a set of points.*

-# February 2025 (Part 2) – More ‘QuadDepth’ improvements, OpenGL display changes, Extrinsics/Intrinsics, and Connected Depth Cells
+# 2025 February (2) – More ‘QuadDepth’ improvements, OpenGL display changes, Extrinsics/Intrinsics, and Connected Depth Cells

 -   Over 1700 algorithms are included, averaging 38 lines of code per algorithm.
 -   The ‘QuadDepth’ display was configured to show OpenGL quad’s or rectangles.